Ketsebaot-Ertumo/miso-solutions/README.md

 # Contact

-For any inquiries or questions regarding the Miso Solutions website, please contact us at ertumoketsebaot@gmail.com or ketsebaotertumo@gmail.com.
+For any inquiries or questions regarding the MISO Solutions website, please contact us at ertumoketsebaot@gmail.com or ketsebaotertumo@gmail.com.